UWCCDL/QEEG/README.md

 # Using the script with Other formats

-The script assumes that the data is organized as descrbed above.
+The script assumes that the data is organized as described above.
 Other EEG data formats of data will need to be converted to the format specified above to work with our QEEG script.
 This is usually fairly easy to do, since most EEG data formats are tabular, and assume channel data will be organized in some Time-by-Channel format.
 Thus, conversion is usually a matter of manipulating large data matrices (or, in certain cases, rotating them).

+As noted in the Blink section, the treatment of artifact detection and removal will be an important step in figuring out how to use this script with other formats.

 As an example, I have provided here a shell script that converts the native OpenBCI format to our R-friendly format, together with a version of our script (`eeg.analysis.obci.new.r`) that has already been parametrized for OpenBCI Cyton boards.
 The script is named  .
 The script simply reads the OpenBCI data file, and reformats it in our native format.
 Because OpenBCI headsets can use any arbitrary montage, the name of the channels needs to be supplied; the script will assume that the correct description can be found in the `header.txt` file.